Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-getting-started.md

 - [Running a Validator on AXIALunar][validator]
 - [Staking as a Nominator on AXIALunar][nominator]

-For brand-new learners of AXIALunar's cousin network, AXIASolar, please head over to our [AXIASolar Wiki][axiasolar wiki].
+For brand-new learners of AXIALunar's cousin network, AXIACoin, please head over to our [AXIACoin Wiki][axiasolar wiki].

 While AXIALunar does not support smart contracts natively, building apps on it is still possible (example: [RMRK.app](https://rmrk.app)).
-If you're interested in diving deeper into _proper_ development, however, the [builders guide from AXIASolar's wiki][axiasolar-builders] applies to AXIALunar as well.
+If you're interested in diving deeper into _proper_ development, however, the [builders guide from AXIACoin's wiki][axiasolar-builders] applies to AXIALunar as well.

 [mooc]: https://mooc.axiacoin.org/course/blockchain-fundamentals/